jake-knerr/js-style-guide/README.md

 ### Node

-#### Divide up apps into feature/domain folders with a file in the root directory named `server` that bootstraps the server.
+#### Divide up apps into folders with a file in the root directory named `server` that bootstraps the server.

 Optionally, a `.env` file at the root may be useful to store site secrets.

 ```
 #example
+/services
 .env
-/auth
-/cars
-/client
-/customers
 server.js
 ```

 #### Common top-level folders:

 - `/client` - the client application.
-- `/web` - public website(s).
+- `/public` - static assets.
 - `/types` - shared type definitions, enums, classes, and jsdoc definitions that do not fit cleanly into a feature folder.
 - `/utils` - shared utils.
-- `/validators` - shared validators.
-- `/public` - static files accessible by name.

-#### Each top-level feature/domain folder prefers these sub-folders:

-- `/routes` - Post requests should use CRUD prefixes in the url.
-E.G. `/create-topic`
-- `/handlers` - The only function types that can accept `req`, `res`,and `session` objects.
+- `/controllers` - The only function types that can accept `req`, `res`,and `session` objects.
   - Prefer thin handlers and put business logic in the services.
     - HTTP request handlers should just concern themselves with HTTP and data shape validation.
   - Responses prefer a JSON response with the following signature: `{ok: boolean, error: string|string[]}`;
   - Exported functions use `handleXXX` as a naming scheme.
+  - `/controllers//validators` - Validators are middleware used to validate data before it gets to the services.
+    - All exported functions use `validateXXX` as a naming scheme.
+They validate and sanitize data in requests.
+    - They validate the shape of data so typically there are no hits to the database or services.
+    - For errors, either throw `400`|`500` for tampering, or errors in an array on the `Request` object for handling by handlers.
+- `/routes` - Post requests should use CRUD prefixes in the url.
+E.G. `/create-topic`
+  - Order routes by `read`, `create`, `update`, `delete`.
 - `/data` - All exported functions use CRUD prefix names like `readData`, `updateData`, etc. Data functions are "dumb" and use simple CRUD functions.
 The services are smart.
   - Data functions are the gateway to the persistence layer.
 All SQL/DB code is in these functions.
-  - Prefer the following top-down order for exported functions: `read/update/create/delete`.
+  - Prefer the following top-down order for exported functions: `read//create/update/delete`.
-  - Domain entities are defined in types.
-E.G. `User`, `Car`, `Customer`.
+  - Data entities are defined in types.
+E.G. `UserEntity`, `Car`, `Customer`.
+    - Add `Entity` to the end of the type name.
 - `/services` - The functions that each feature uses to communicate with each-other, and they are the gateway to the data model.
 Services are "smart" and data models are "dumb".
 They also provide the data that the handlers use.
   - When deciding which service a function belongs to, consider the data.
 What data is being mutated, created, or read?
 What service does this data fit into the best?
-  - Prefer the following top-down function order: `get/set/add/remove`.
+  - Prefer the following top-down function order: `get/add/set/remove`.
+- `/controllers` - shared validators.
-- `/pages` - Templates and static view files.
+- `/views` - Templates and static view files.
 - `/src` - Source files for any transpiled, compiled, or bundled libraries.
   - Even for multiple discrete bundles, prefer to put them all in a single `/src` folder per feature.

-- `/validators` - Validators are middleware used to validate data before it gets to the services.
-  - All exported functions use `validateXXX` as a naming scheme.
-They validate and sanitize data in requests.
-  - They validate the shape of data so typically there are no hits to the database or services.
-  - For errors, either throw `400`|`500` for tampering, or errors in an array on the `Request` object for handling by handlers.
-- `/types` - Enums, classes, and jsdoc definitions that are specific to the feature, and can be used by other features.
-- `/utils` - Feature specific utilities.
+#### Layer Based Architecture:

+Server -> routes -> controllers -> service -> model -> data

+A lower layer does not call a higher layer.

+> Why can't a lower layer call a higher layer?
+This creates circular dependencies.

 **[⬆ Table of Contents](#toc)**